-Tiny Val-David is the sort of village where, after a few hours enjoying great food, lovely wooded trails, strong coffee and views of the Rivière du Nord (running through the heart of everything), you start checking out real-estate listings.
-Its charms have made it a magnet for artists, whose studios and galleries line the main street, Rue de L'Église.
+Tiny Val-David is the sort of village where, after a few hours enjoying great food, lovely wooded trails, strong coffee and views of the narrow Rivière du Nord running through the heart of town, you might start checking out real-estate listings.
+Its charms have made it a magnet for artists, whose studios and galleries line the main street, Rue de l'Église.

-This was a major hippie mecca in the '60s, and there's more than a little New Age energy apparent today.
+This was a major hippie mecca in the 1960s, and there's more than a little New Age energy remaining today.
 This is balanced (and enhanced) by artisanal bakeries, jazz music in cafes on summer weekends and more than a few arts-and-crafts people.
-The town's tourist office, in a cute old train station, is handily located alongside the Parc Linéaire le P'tit Train du Nord recreation trail.
-Check out the Val-David Farmers Market if you're in town on a Saturday morning.
+The town's tourist office, in a cute old train station, is conveniently located alongside the Parc Linéaire du P'tit Train du Nord recreation trail.
+Check out the Val-David farmers market if you're in town on a Saturday morning.